Home » Repurposed Furniture » Stenciled Grain Sack Chair Seat

 mid century chair

-I had to laugh though, because the white strip on top is a faded old bandage someone stuck on it!
-Well, the bandage stayed put while the rest of the seat fell totally apart.seat cushion
+I had to laugh though, because the white strip on top is a fadded old bandage someone stuck on it.
+Well, the bandage stayed put while the rest of the seat fell totally apart.

-Here’s how I transformed it, and it only took about a hour.
+Here’s how I transformed it, and it only took about one hour.

 How to Make a Stenciled Seat Cushion

-The seat was beyond repair, so I used it as a pattern to cut a new seat out of scrap plywood.new chair seat base
+The seat was beyond repair, so I used a pattern to cut a new seat out of a piece of scrap plywood.

-I wanted to get the same look as the stenciled grain sack chair I did a few years ago (seen here), so I wrapped the fabric around the seat, just to see how to space the lines on the fabric with the seat edge.
+I wanted to get the same look as the stenciled grain sack chair I did a few years ago, so I wrapped the fabric around the seat to see how to space the lines along the seat edge.

-I bought the fabric from Decor Steals, but drop cloth fabric would work great too.grain sack chair fabric
+I bought the fabric from Decor Steals, but drop cloth fabric would work great too.

-I used painter’s tape to hold it in position while I painted over the stencil.
+I used a painter’s table to hold it in position while I painted over the stencil.

-Stenciling on fabric is easier than other surfaces, because the texture of the fabric helps prevent the paint from bleeding underneath, but no matter what you are stenciling on, always have VERY little paint on your brush.
-I wipe most of it off on a paper towel before I start pouncing the brush on the stencil.number font stencil on fabric
+Stenciling on fabric is easier than on other surfaces because the fabric’s texture helps prevent the paint from bleeding underneath.
+But no matter what you are stenciling on, always have VERY little paint on your brush.
+I wipe most of the paint off on a paper towel before I start pouncing the brush on the stencil.

-You don’t iron on the paint, you hover the iron just above it.
-Follow the manufacturer’s instructions on the bottle.fabric paint heat set
+You don’t iron ON the paint; you hover the iron just above the fabric.
+Follow the manufacturer’s instructions on the bottle of fabric paint.

-I used the new wood seat as a pattern to cut a piece of 1″ foam for the cushion, then positioned the fabric over the cushion and wood seat, flipped it over and started stapling it into the wood.recover a chair cushion
+I used the new wood seat as a pattern to cut a piece of 1″ foam for the cushion.
+Position the fabric over the cushion and wood seat.
+Flip it over to begin stapling it onto the wood.

 recovered chair seat cushion

-And here it is finished, and ready to put on the chair.stenciled chair seat cushion
+Here it is finished and ready to put back onto the chair.

 My husband repaired the broken corner on the chair, and I cleaned it up and gave it a fresh coat of wood stain.

-It is beautiful wood, once I got all the bat and bird droppings off it!mid century chair back
+It is beautiful wood, once I got all the bat and bird droppings off of it.

-All finished, and I’m so happy with how pretty it looks now.Grain sack stenciled chair by Knick of Time
+All finished and I’m so happy with how pretty it looks now!

 vintage font stencil grainsack fabric chair

-You can use any kind of stencil to transform a chair seat, but if you like my vintage number stencils, they are available in two sizes in my Etsy shop HERE.
+You can use any kind of stencil to transform a chair seat.

-I have another broken chair that I repurposed, and I’m sharing this evening at Knick of Time.
+I have another broken chair that I repurposed, and I’m sharing it on my site: Knick of Time.

 I hope you’ll drop by and check it out!